NordVPN vs CyberGhost in Spain: Head-to-Head Comparison

-11. NordVPN vs CyberGhost in Canada: App Usability and Interface
+11. NordVPN vs CyberGhost in Spain: App Usability and Interface

-Result: Their VPN apps are nicely designed and easy-to-use.
-However, CyberGhost’s interface is much more organized in a user-friendly way to a slightly higher degree than NordVPN in Canada.
+Result: Their VPN apps are nicely designed and easy to use.
+However, CyberGhost’s interface is much more organized in a user-friendly way to a slightly higher degree than NordVPN in Spain.

 |One-click installation setup||Windows, macOS, Linux, iOS, Android||Android, iOS, Windows, macOS|

 NordVPN’s desktop app allows users to choose their server from a map of available locations or a list-based view on the left.